Navy Medicine East takes high reliability to next level

+Many military treatment facilities are also pursing unique local, regional and national patient safety partnerships with the broader health care community.
+For example, two of NME’s facilities in South Carolina, NH Beaufort and NHC Charleston, are participating in the South Carolina Safe Care Commitment multiyear project that launched in 2013.
+It is based on a collaborative model to improve the quality and safety of patient care and underscores the principles of high reliability.

+“It’s simple.
+Our goal is to leverage all available best practices and resources—inside and outside military medicine—to ensure the best patient outcomes,” said Dos Santos.

-161221-N-PG340-045 PORTSMOUTH, Va.
-(Dec.
-21, 2016) Navy Medicine East's (NME) high reliability team discuss high reliability, patient safety and risk management to further establish its culture of continuous quality improvement across the NME region during a collaborative regional quality council meeting Dec.
-21. NME is one of two regional commands that manage Navy Medicine's global health care network by overseeing the delivery of medical, dental and other health care services to approximately one million patients across almost 100 facilities across the eastern hemisphere.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Stephane Belcher/Released)
+NME is one of two regional commands that manage Navy Medicine's global health care network.
+It oversees the delivery of medical, dental and other health care services to approximately one million patients across almost 100 facilities in the eastern hemisphere—including the Tidewater Enhanced Multi-Service Market which brings together Naval Medical Center Portsmouth, U.S. Air Force Hospital Langley and McDonald Army Health Center.
+Plus, its public health activities extend globally.
+For more information, visit www.med.navy.mil/sites/nme.

 |Date Taken: